EconPapers

 Papers from arXiv.org

-Abstract: Global food security depends on tightly coupled international supply chains including natural gas, mineral fertilizers, and staple crops.
-Earlier research has examined potential consequences of disruptions in each of these domains separately but not from a systemic perspective.
-Here we integrate bilateral trade in natural gas, nitrogen, phosphorus and potassium fertilizers, and eleven staple crops accounting for approximately 70% of plant-based calories into a cascading-impact model spanning 208 countries, 20 geopolitical blocs, and the period 1992-2023.
-Under complete trade isolation, up to 22% of global caloric consumption would be lost, with a peak in the most recent evaluated years.
-Structural vulnerabilities vary greatly.
-Regions largely lacking some parts of the supply chain face near-total crop supply collapse, while few countries can cover the whole nexus through domestic resource endowments and production capacities.
-Temporal trends highlight a substantial increase in vulnerability globally, most prominently in the EU with a near two-fold increase since the 1990s.
-Market power is most concentrated and most volatile in the upstream gas and mineral-fertilizer layers, from which shocks propagate downstream.
-Food stocks provide only limited resilience with half of humanity living in countries disposing of stock lasting less than three months.
-Our results identify the upstream supply chains as the structural bottlenecks of the global agrifood system and propose leverage points to enhance resilience.
+Abstract: Global food security depends on tightly coupled international supply chains encompassing natural gas, mineral fertilizers, and staple crops.
+Earlier research has examined the potential consequences of disruptions in each of these domains separately, but not from a systemic perspective.
+Here we integrate bilateral trade in natural gas, nitrogen, phosphorus, and potassium fertilizers, and eleven staple crops -- accounting for approximately 70% of plant-based calories -- into a cascading-impact model spanning 208 countries, 20 geopolitical blocs, and the period 1992--2023.
+Under complete trade isolation, up to 22% of global caloric consumption would be lost, with a peak in the most recently evaluated years.
+Structural vulnerabilities vary considerably.
+Regions largely lacking some segments of the supply chain face near-total crop supply collapse, while few countries can cover the entire nexus through domestic resource endowments and production capacities.
+Temporal trends highlight a substantial increase in vulnerability globally, most prominently in the EU, with a near two-fold increase since the 1990s.
+Market power is most concentrated and most volatile in the upstream gas layer and has risen in the fertilizer layers since the 2000s; shocks propagate downstream from these tightening upstream layers, driving the system's fragility.
+Food stocks provide only limited resilience, with half of humanity living in countries holding stocks lasting fewer than three months.
+Our results identify upstream supply chains as the structural bottlenecks of the global agrifood system and propose leverage points to enhance resilience.

-New Economics Papers: this item is included in nep-min
+New Economics Papers: this item is included in nep-agr, nep-env and nep-min

 Citations: